What Is Omakase? A Complete Guide to the Omakase Dining Experience

 How an Omakase Meal Works

-An omakase meal is a sequence of courses, served one at a time, typically at a counter facing the chef.
-Each course arrives already portioned — usually a single piece of nigiri, a small plate, or a curated arrangement of two or three elements.
-Traditional sushi omakase often follows a loose progression: lighter white fish first, moving through fatty tuna, shellfish, and seasonal specials before finishing with a rolled piece and perhaps tamago.
-The exact sequence shifts entirely with the season and the chef’s judgement.
+An omakase meal is a sequence of small courses, served one at a time.
+Each arrives already portioned — usually a single piece of nigiri, a small plate, or a curated arrangement of two or three elements.
+Traditional sushi omakase often follows a loose arc: lighter white fish first, building through fatty tuna (toro), shellfish and seasonal specials, before finishing with a rolled piece and perhaps tamago (sweet egg).

-OmakaseÀ la Carte
+OmakaseÀ la carte sushi

 Who decidesThe chefYou